Skip to main content

 Why are Pay Structures Important?

-Pay structures matter because they help organizations establish a clear and systematic approach to compensating employees, which directly influences job satisfaction, performance, retention and your ability to attract talent.
+Pay structures can also directly influence job satisfaction, performance, retention, and your ability to attract talent.

-- Align compensation with industry standards, job roles, and employee performance
+• Align pay with industry standards, job responsibilities, and employee performance

-Here are three examples I’ve seen of compensation philosophy statements and the industries they emerged from:
+Here are three real-world examples I’ve seen of compensation philosophy statements and the industries they come from:

 And if not, determine how we will talk about that with our employees and candidates and bring it to life as well as use it in merit conversations, promotions, job changes, hiring.

-We need to train managers on how to talk about it, decide how transparent we are going to be across roles, and make sure the team is clear on how their compensation is decided, why it is structured that way and what the expectations are to achieve their compensation goals.
+You also need to train managers on how to talk about it, decide how transparent you're going to be across roles, and make sure the team is clear on how their compensation is decided, why it is structured that way and what the expectations are to achieve their compensation goals.

 This is common in earlier stage companies where they don’t have the revenue to support a high payroll yet.

-- Use this pay structure if you are looking for people with a more entrepreneurial spirit with a tolerance for high risk and high rewards.
+Use this pay structure if you're looking for people with a more entrepreneurial spirit with a tolerance for high risk and high rewards.

 If your company is past the very early days but maybe not profitable (or barely profitable), leveraging a company wide bonus might help.

-- Use this structure if you are trying to make total cash compensation (base plus salary) competitive in the market but give the company some flexibility to only pay it out if they hit specific financial goals (like EBIDTA, Sales, etc).
+Use this structure if you're trying to make total cash compensation (base + bonus) competitive in the market but give the company some flexibility to only pay it out if they hit specific financial goals (like EBIDTA, sales targets, etc.).

 Especially if you are a larger company, it’s very possible you have five levels of individual contributors on the engineering team before it breaks into management roles.
 You may call this just Engineer I, Engineer II, etc or use more descriptive words like Associate Engineer, Engineer, Senior Engineer, Staff Engineer, etc.